13 protesters arrested during first day of Democratic National Convention in Chicago

-CHICAGO — (AP) — Police arrested 13 people and added additional security fences at a Chicago park where protesters clashed with officers near the site of the Democratic National Convention ahead of a second day of planned protests Tuesday, including one outside the Israeli Consulate.
+Snelling said with more protests planned, his department is prepared to de-escalate situations whenever possible.

+“Again, we’re up to the challenge,” Snelling said.
+“The city is up to the challenge.”

-The park, located a block from the convention arena, served as a destination point for a march of thousands calling for a cease-fire in the Israel-Hamas war.
+The park where the most arrests were made, located a block from the convention arena, served as a destination point for a march of thousands calling for a cease-fire in the Israel-Hamas war.
 Several dozen activists broke off from the main group, breached the fencing, and were pushed back by police.

+On Tuesday morning, an extra line of fencing was installed at the park and the tall metal barriers were reinforced to prevent protesters from lifting and removing the panels.
+No police officers or protesters were in the park early Tuesday.

 At least 10 of them were arrested in connection with the fence, he said.

-Snelling said he did not connect the “brief breach” of security fencing “within sight and sound of the United Center” with the entirety of the march.
+Snelling said he did not connect those who tore down the fence with the entirety of the march.
 He said the vast majority of participants were peaceful, and he praised his officers' conduct in the moment.

-"Our officers showed great restraint,” he said.
-“We're not going to tolerate vandalism and violence in our city. ...
-We're going to continue to protect the city.”

-Snelling said some protesters used pepper spray against officers at the site where they broke through the fence.
-He said officers did not use any chemical sprays.

 The Chicago chapter of the National Lawyers Guild said two of the people arrested were hospitalized.
 Snelling said they were taken to the hospital to ensure they would receive medication they were taking.

-The consulate, located about two miles from the United Center, has been the site of numerous demonstrations since the war in Gaza began in October.
+The consulate, located about 2 miles (3.2 kilometers) from the United Center, has been the site of numerous demonstrations since the war in Gaza began in October.
 It is in a building connected to the Ogilvie Transportation Center, a major commuter rail station.

 Most of the largest demonstrations have been organized by the Coalition to March on the DNC, which has focused on calling for a cease-fire in Gaza.
-But smaller protests have popped up around the city, including disruptions at the convention’s welcome party at Navy Pier.
+But smaller protests have popped up around the city, during the convention's welcome party at Navy Pier.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.